- Studying Law at Yale

 Hope Metcalf, Judith Resnik, Megan Quattlebaum (January 6, 2015)

-Johanna Kalb, Judith Resnik, Megan Quattlebaum with the assistance of Yale Law Students Emma Kaufman, Devon Porter, Jennifer Jun (December 9, 2014)
+Johanna Kalb, Judith Resnik, Megan Quattlebaum with Emma Kaufman, Devon Porter, and Jennifer Jun (December 9, 2014)

-Dislocation and Relocation: Women in the Federal Prison System and Repurposing FCI Danbury for Men, September 2014
+Dislocation and Relocation: Women in the Federal Prison System and Repurposing FCI Danbury for Men

 Anna Arons, Katherine Culver, Emma Kaufman, Jennifer Yun, Hope Metcalf, Megan Quattlebaum, and Judith Resnik (September 2014)

-This report provides a window into ways in which the location of prisoners affects their opportunities and the disadvantages experienced by women in the federal prison system.
-In particular, the report tracks the impact of the decision to close the facility at Danbury FCI to women, and highlights ways in which the construction of a new facility at Danbury could incorporate gender-responsive programming for women.
+This report shows how the location of prisoners affects their opportunities and the disadvantages women experience in the federal prison system.
+In particular, the report addresses the impact of closing the facility for women at Danbury FCI and highlights how the construction of a new facility there could incorporate gender-responsive programming for women.

 Hope Metcalf, Judith Resnik (February 2014)

-The statement written on the basis of the findings of the Liman Program’s 2013 Administrative Segregation, Degrees of Isolation, and Incarceration: A National Overview of State and Federal Correctional Policies and details how corrections departments define the criteria for placement in administrative segregation, the processes for determining who falls within those criteria, some of the rules governing contact while in isolation, and the provisions for exit.
+The statement written on the findings of the Liman Program’s 2013 report Administrative Segregation, Degrees of Isolation, and Incarceration: A National Overview of State and Federal Correctional Policies and details how corrections departments define the criteria for placement in administrative segregation, the processes for determining who falls within those criteria, some of the rules governing contact while in isolation, and the provisions for exit.

 Administrative Segregation, Degrees of Isolation, and Incarceration: A National Overview of State and Federal Correctional Policies

-The report, conducted with the assistance of the Association of State Corrections Administrators (ASCA), surveyed the policies on administrative segregation that were in effect in 2013 in 46 states and the Federal Bureau of Prisons.
-The Report concludes that administrative segregation throughout the United States shares the same basic features: criteria for placement give broad discretion to decision-makers; detention generally is open-ended, rather than for a fixed duration; confinement is close and restrictive; and access to contact with visitors and to activities is very limited.
+The report, conducted with the assistance of the Association of State Corrections Administrators (ASCA), surveyed the policies on administrative segregation (solitary confinement) in 46 states and the Federal Bureau of Prisons as of 2013.
+The report concludes that administrative segregation throughout the United States shares basic features: criteria for placement give broad discretion to decision-makers; detention generally is open-ended, rather than for a fixed duration; confinement is close and restrictive; and access to contact with visitors and to activities is very limited.
 Looking at the rules sheds light on why the practice of administrative segregation has become so prevalent.
 The policies provide relatively little guidance about which concerns and what risks necessitate segregation, and under which circumstances or by which criteria an inmate should be returned to general population.
 Thus, the rules do not reflect how segregation is actually used, either in the jurisdictions where isolation remains commonplace or in those that, in recent years, have reduced their segregation populations.

 Chesa Boudin, Trevor Stutz, and Aaron Littman

-Visiting Room: A Response to Prison Visitation Policies: A Fifty –State Survey, 32 Yale Law & Policy Review 191, by Giovanna Shay (2013)
+Visiting Room: A Response to Prison Visitation Policies: A Fifty –State Survey

-Why do they Do It That Way?: A Response to Prison Visitation Policies: A Fifty-State Survey, 32 Yale Law & Policy Review 199, by Ashbel T. Wall II (2013)
+Why do they Do It That Way?: A Response to Prison Visitation Policies: A Fifty-State Survey

-An Endangered Necessity: A Response to Prison Visitation Policies: A Fifty-State Survey, 32 Yale Law & Policy Review 205, by David Fathi (2013)
+An Endangered Necessity: A Response to Prison Visitation Policies: A Fifty-State Survey

-Senate Judiciary Committee Bureau of Prisons Oversight Hearing
+Statement to the Senate Judiciary Committee Bureau of Prisons Oversight on Strategies to Reduce Recidivism

 Judith Resnik, Hope Metcalf, Megan Quattlebaum (November 2012)

-The statement discusses how, upon learning about the BOP’s proposal to limit placement opportunities for women in the Northeast, the Liman Program began efforts to map where facilities for federal prisoners were and to identify the roles that gender and jurisdictions of sentencing play when considering options for placements of incarcerated individuals.
-Second, we provide a brief overview of research demonstrating that incarcerated individuals who have opportunities for education and who can maintain ties with their families and communities are more successful while in prison and upon release.
+This statement discusses how, when the Bureau of Prisons proposed to limit prison placement options for women in the Northeast, the Liman Program began mapping where federal prisons were located, identifying how gender and jurisdictions of sentencing incfluence placements of incarcerated individuals.
+This statement also provides a brief overview of research demonstrating that incarcerated individuals who have opportunities for education and who can maintain ties with their families and communities are more successful while in prison and upon release.

 Overcriminalization and Excessive Punishment: Uncoupling Pipelines to Prison